LOG Pipeline User Manual¶

 .
 Edit nginx.conf

-to enable the storage location for Nginx logs and the Pipeline.
+to enable the location for storing Nginx logs and the Pipeline.
 For example:

 files = ["/var/log/nginx/access.log","/var/log/nginx/error.log"]